brettimus/dva/docs/API.md

 #### `onAction(fn | fn[])`

-Triggered when action is dispatched.
-Used for register redux middleware.
+Triggered when an action is dispatched.
+Useful for registering additional redux middleware.

-e.g. use [redux-logger](https://github.com/evgenyrodionov/redux-logger) to log actions:
+E.g., to log actions with [redux-logger](https://github.com/evgenyrodionov/redux-logger):

 ```js
 import createLogger from 'redux-logger';